VI. EVALUATION, PROMOTION, AND TENURE

 Rice reviews the performance of its faculty members annually to determine adjustments in salary and periodically to assess professional development and suitability for promotion and tenure.
-For details see Policy 214-03 "Faculty Performance Reviews."
+For details see Policy 214: Faculty Performance Reviews.
 In general, these reviews are based on internal evaluations of research, teaching, and service and involve departmental chairs reporting to deans.
 In contrast, the reviews associated with promotion to the rank of associate or full professor and the awarding of tenure have an external component.
 An overview of the policy and procedures associated with those evaluations is given below.

-Rice reviews the performance of its faculty members annually to determine adjustments in salary and periodically to assess professional development and suitability for promotion and tenure, in accord with Policy 214-03 "Faculty Performance Reviews."
-The reviews of tenured professors and the normal yearly reviews of untenured professors are generally based on internal evaluations of research, teaching, and service and involve departmental chairs' reports to deans.
-The third year review of untenured assistant professors during their first four-year appointment under Policy 214-03, however, is a more detailed process, since the evaluation serves as a partial basis for the departmental recommendation whether a second four-year appointment should be made.
+Rice reviews the performance of its faculty members annually to determine adjustments in salary and periodically to assess professional development and suitability for promotion and tenure, in accord with Policy 214: Faculty Performance Reviews.
+The reviews of tenured professors and the yearly, written reviews of untenured professors are generally based on internal evaluations of scholarship, teaching, and service and involve departmental chairs' reports to deans.
+The third year review of untenured assistant professors during their first four-year appointment under Policy 214, however, is a more detailed process, since the evaluation serves as a partial basis for the departmental recommendation whether a second four-year appointment should be made.
 See Procedures for Faculty Reappointment, Promotion, and Tenure.

 The department also considers whether to recommend reappointment for a second four-year term later in the sixth semester.
-The tenured members of the department (or, in schools without departments, a subset of the tenured members designated according to the rules of that school) have the task in the sixth semester of the initial four-year appointment of reviewing the faculty member's performance in all areas, including research, teaching, and service.
-They are expressly permitted to consider verbal comments and teaching evaluations.
+The tenured members of the department (or, in schools without departments, a subset of the tenured members designated according to the rules of that school) have the task in the sixth semester of the initial four-year appointment of reviewing the faculty member's performance in all areas, including scholarship, teaching, and service.
+Dossier preparation is utilized similar to that for the Promotion and Tenure process.
 The department's report, with a recommendation for contract extension or non-renewal, then proceeds to the dean and provost.
-Although the evidentiary basis for judgment is less than for a tenure decision due to the shorter period of evaluation, the same general standards and principles apply: namely, the quality and impact of the work to date and whether the faculty member is making reasonable progress toward tenure. (â€śGuidelines for Faculty Appointments, Promotion, Tenure and Renewal of Contracts,â€ť Â§C.1. )
+Although the evidentiary basis for judgment is less than for a tenure decision due to the shorter period of evaluation, the same general standards and principles apply: namely, the quality and impact of the work to date and whether the faculty member is making reasonable progress toward tenure (Procedures for Faculty Reappointment, Promotion, and Tenure).

 Other than annual salary reviews, tenured associate professors receive a review by their chair every three years; a more detailed review is also carried out in their ninth year at associate status.
 Tenured full professors are reviewed every five years.

-Two documents govern promotion and tenure at Rice: Policy 201"Faculty Appointments and Tenure at Rice University" and "Guidelines for Faculty Appointments, Promotion, Tenure and Renewal of Contracts" on the University Policies page of the Rice website.
+Two documents govern promotion and tenure at Rice: Policy 201A: Faculty Appointments and Tenure at Rice University and Policy 201C: Procedures for Faculty Reappointment, Promotion, and Tenure, both on the University Policies page of the Rice website.

-When first appointed, faculty need to familiarize themselves with the tenure review procedures by reading thoroughly Policy 201 "Faculty Appointments, Promotion, and Tenure" and the "Guidelines."
-Any aspects of the procedures that are not clear should be discussed with the departmental chair.
+When first appointed, faculty need to familiarize themselves with the tenure review procedures by reading thoroughly Policy 201A: Faculty Appointments, Promotion, and Tenure and the Procedures for Faculty Reappointment, Promotion, and Tenure.
+Any aspects of the procedures that are not clear should be discussed with the departmental chair and/or others with relevant expertise.
 Although departmental chairs will occasionally offer very specific criteria for promotion, candidates should be aware that no chair has control over the ultimate decision on any individual candidate.

 This stage of the review process will typically begin early in the spring semester of the candidate's seventh year, that is, many months after the candidate initially assembled the dossier.
 Given that there can be substantial changes in a candidate's circumstances within this time (a critical paper accepted, a grant awarded, and so on), a candidate may submit important new information, through the departmental chair, both to the dean and to the P&T Committee, after the initial departmental vote.
 However, the P&T Committee is usually unwilling to accept further information once their deliberations have begun.